iam-harshsoni/DevOps-Project/README.md

 _*Welcome to the ultimate resource for **learning DevOps through hands-on projects!***_

-## Repository Contents for DevOps Projects from Beginner to Advanced Levels
+## Repository Contents for DevOps Projects

 > [!IMPORTANT]
 >